 After several hours in the booth I finally have a chapter two that I like.
 Hooray!
 There’s still some audio issues but they sound alot better than they once did.
 So enjoy it.
 I’m actually quite chuffed about chapter 2!

 I guess I should probably start telling people to expect a new recording every fortnight.
 I’m still working out the kinks in the recording process.
 So far, I’m not entirely happy with it, so it’s back to the booth to re-record chapter two.
-Writing deadlines have also been keeping me busy, but stay tuned next week for Chapter Two!
+I’ve also been very busy with writing deadline

 Sorry for the delay.
 Chapter one is finally here.
 I’m still not entirely happy with the quality of the recording, but I have some ideas to fix it.
 Enjoy!